Garethp/Mods-of-Mistria-Installer/README.md

 key will be used to automatically detect and warn users about conflicting mods.
 In that future update, if two mods add items with the same ID and they both have `overwrites_other_mod` set to `false`, the installer will warn the user that these two mods probably conflict with each other.

+For more details on what goes inside the item, take a look at the official documentation [here](https://github.com/NPC-Studio/fom-sdk/blob/main/CREATING_OBJECTS_AND_ITEMS.md#adding-a-new-item).

 An example of a full file is: